MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.OneAuthEFailErrors

 This event gets triggered when login failed.
-The data will be used to understand what kind of errors are happening.
+The data is used to understand what kind of errors are happening.

 The following fields are collected: